 Similar Shades: Ombré, tiger's eye

-Price: Depends on how many highlights required to get the desired look.
+Price: Depends on how many highlights are required to get the desired look.

-Keep scrolling to see 30 absolutely stunning examples that will make you want to call your colorist immediately.
+Keep scrolling for 30 stunning examples of brown balayage hair that will make you want to call your colorist immediately.

 Creamy Blonde Highlights